 To figure out your own costs, divide out the price per ml in a tube of paint.
 Multiply that by two (for 2ml) to find out the cost of a half pan, by four (for 4ml) to find out the cost of a full pan, and then add in the cost of the empty pan.

-By the way, pan sets are normally a horrible deal.
+By the way, there are a few exceptions but most pan sets are convenience priced, which means they are a terrible deal.
 Not only will you end up with colors that you don't care for or use, but you're paying for the packaging.
 No matter how you do the math, you'll nearly always come out ahead if you DIY.

 If you'd like ideas on putting together an affordable watercolor palette using pans, this article may help.